Skip to main content

 Namba is popular among young people, but it seems impossible to find street-based workers in Dotonbori or Shinsaibashi.
 However, it's said that streetwalkers can be found near the capsule hotels close to the Bic Camera in Nipponbashi, especially in the back alleys.

 Kyobashi has many long-established adult entertainment establishments, hotel health services, "pinsaro" (short for "pink salon," a type of brothel), and various other places where you can be satisfied without going to a soapland.
 There are also street-based workers, with the main spot being under the JR elevated tracks along National Route 1.
-However, many of the women seem to be of Filipino descent, and with rates around 10,000 yen, their overt activities might lead to crackdowns soon.
+However, many of the women seem to be of Filipino descent, and their overt activities might lead to crackdowns soon.

 Juso feels like a more suspicious version of Kyobashi.
 While I thought there would be many street-based workers around the love hotels by the Yodo River, it seems there are more older women trying to attract customers ("ponbiki" or touts) than actual street-based workers .

 It's still part of the underground adult entertainment scene, and there's not much difference from street-based workers.
-The average rate seems to be around 15,000 yen, but from what I've heard, this sometimes includes the hotel fee.
 It might depend on which girl the "ponbiki" lady calls for you.

 Street-Based Workers in Kinshicho, Tokyo